Applying for a PhD

 Three additional points:

-|Once you have been allocated a potential supervisor
+|Once you have been allocated a potential supervisor||

 Once we have reviewed your research proposal and CV you will be allocated a potential supervisor.
 Your supervisor will be identified as the member of academic staff who's expertise best fit with your proposed research project.
-If you had a potential supervisor in mind please make our Admissions Office aware of this when you make your initial enquiry.
+If you have a potential supervisor in mind please make our Admissions Office aware of this when you make your initial enquiry.

 Once you have been allocated your supervisor you will be asked to complete our online application form.